jouvelot/mech.v/README.md

 # mech.v

-A Coq/SSReflect formalization project for mechanism design, `mech.v`, with applications to many existing mechanisms, including General VCG,  VCG for Search, Combinatorial VCG, Fixed/First/Second Price, ... and their properties.
+A Coq- and Mathematical Components-based formalization project for mechanism design, `mech.v`, with applications to many existing mechanisms, including General VCG,  VCG for Search, Combinatorial VCG, Fixed/First/Second Price, ... and their properties.

 This is Work In Progress and should do not used for "final consumption".